-Do you want to know if you are among the majority that respond well to hypnotherapy or in the minority classed as unresponsive?
+Do you want to know if you are among the majority that respond well to hypnotherapy or are you in the minority classed as unresponsive?
 Of course, there are varied impressions formed by people about their ability to get “hypnotised”.
 Debate is still raging, and rightly so; healthy debate is always a good thing.

 Well, I am happy to report that the latest observation and research into the effectiveness of hypnotherapy suggests most people are “in fact” hypnotisable and able to get into a healthy state of hypnosis for therapeutic purposes.

-Colour test predicts response to Hypnotherapy
+Test predicts response to Hypnotherapy

 The hypnotherapy provided in Professor Whorwell’s Unit is called gut-focused hypnotherapy.
-The technique aims to give a patient control over their gut and they have shown that following a course of treatment actual changes in gastrointestinal function can be demonstrated.
+The technique aims to give a patient control over their gut.
+The researchers have said that following a course of hypnotherapy treatment actual improvements in gastrointestinal function can be demonstrated.